 How it Works

-Claude Moore Precious Time (Precious Time) matches JMU Nursing and Health and Human Service students with families who have children with special needs Children with special health care needs (CSHCN) are children who “have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who also require health and related services of a type or amount beyond that required by children generally” (McPherson et al., 1998). /disabilities/special healthcare needs.
-The students provide the families a total of 14-20 hours of respite care over the course of the semester.
+Claude Moore Precious Time (Precious Time) matches JMU Nursing and Health and Human Service students with families who have children with special health care needs Children with special health care needs (CSHCN) are children who “have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who also require health and related services of a type or amount beyond that required by children generally” (McPherson et al., 1998). /disabilities.
+The students provide the families a total of 7-20 hours of respite care over the course of the semester.
 Visits can occur either in family homes or outside the home.
 Families do not pay money to participate in the program; however, we ask that families educate the students by sharing their experience raising a child with disabilities.

 The goal is for both the families and the students to benefit:

 - Caregivers A Caregiver can be a parent, legal guardian, grandparent, etc. who provides care for a child with special needs that is above what is typically needed by children.
 Caregivers not only have their typical role as parent, but must also provide for their child(ren)’s special health care needs, and as an advocate for those needs (Whitemore, 2017). benefit by receiving a temporary break from the responsibilities and stress of caring for a child with special health care needs.